ericfode/objectify/README.md

         end
       ```

-  2. A dependency injection framework.
+####Dependency injection framework

 Objectify automatically injects dependencies into objects it manages based on parameter names.
 So, if you have a service method signature like  `PictureCreationService#call(params)`, objectify will automatically inject the request's params when it calls that method.
 It's very simple to create custom injections.
 More on that below.

-## What if I have a bunch of existing rails code?
+##What if I have a bunch of existing rails code?

 Objectify has a legacy mode that allows you to execute the policy chain as a `before_filter` in your ApplicationController.
-You can also configure policies (and `skip_policies`) for your "legacy" actions.
+You can also configure *policies* (and `skip_policies`) for your "legacy" actions.
 That way, access control code is shared between the legacy and objectified components of your application.

 I completely rewrote our legacy authentication system as a set of objectify policies, resolvers, and services - I'm gonna package that up and release it soon.